Did Aliens Build the Pyramids?

 Still, the Pyramid of Khufu is the only pyramid to feature this design.
 Why weren’t other pyramids built this way?
 Some researchers speculate the design may have an astronomical function, and have come up with calculations over the years that correlate the eight sides of the pyramid to important phases of the calendar year.

 Some researchers say the three largest pyramids reflect the alignment of the stars in Orion’s belt.
-Given the information above, this probably isn’t coincidence.
-This is called Orion Correlation Theory, and it gets even more interesting.
+Given the information above, this probably isn’t a coincidence.
+This is called the Orion Correlation Theory, and it gets even more interesting.

 According to the theory, the entire layout of the pyramid region, the Nile River included, was intended to match the alignment of the Milky Way Galaxy.
 But here’s the kicker: When researchers look back at the constellations and how they would have appeared to earthly observers over centuries past, the age of the pyramid region appears to date back to around 10,500 BC!